CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 ## STLV clean-up

-* Day 1: fill empty vessel with 70% ethanol through the center port.
+* **Day 1**: fill empty vessel with 70% ethanol through the center port.
 Close all the openings.
 Be careful when closing it.
 It may spill.
 Wear goggle.
 Leave overnight on bench.
-* Day 2: Drain the contents through the center port and refill the vessel with a new aliquot of 70% ethanol.
+* **Day 2**: Drain the contents through the center port and refill the vessel with a new aliquot of 70% ethanol.
 * Unscrew and take apart all the components.
 Wash by hand carefully.
 To wash parts with beads adhered, it is OK to use a toothbrush

 {% include warning.html content="the central membrane is very delicate and is easily damaged- it should **only** be washed with gentle rubbing...no brushes of any kind" %}